laravel/docs/upgrade.md

 ### Routing

 #### New routes Folder
-Routes have been moved into their own directory, named 'routes'.
+Routes have been moved into their own directory, named `routes`.
 The routes themselves have been divided into two files.
-Move existing routes related to the web interface of an application into 'web.php', while stateless routes should be placed in 'api.php'
+Move existing routes related to the web interface of an application into `routes\web.php`, while stateless routes should be placed in `routes\api.php`.
+As part of this split, `app\Http\Kernel.php` has been revised to add MiddlewareGroups corresponding to `web` and `api`.
+Pull a new copy (https://github.com/laravel/laravel/blob/5.3/app/Http/Kernel.php) and add any custom middleware to the appropriate group.

 #### Resource Parameters Are Singular By Default